curran68/rockaria/README.md

 # 🎸 Django Rockaria

 Django Rockaria is a web application built with Django HTML, CSS, Bootstrap and Java.
 I designed this project showcase the power of a structured backend paired with dynamic content.
 This project is based on a one music event (One Day Only).
-The planned venue is Towneley Park Burnley, this venue i have previously been to a music openair concert and found it an ideal location.
+Towneley Park Burnley, Lancashire, is the planned venue for the music event, where I have previously attended a music openair concert and found it to be an ideal location.

 ## 🔍 Overview